rackerlabs/support-how-to/content/how-to/rackspace-data-protection/restore-vm/index.md

      None – Cohesity will make no changes to the original VM(s).
 This is the default behavior and the most common option.
 You can use the **Rename** option under Recovery options to ensure there are no name conflicts.
 VM recovery will fail if there is an existing VM with the same name.

-     Overwrite Existing VM – Chose this option only if the original VMs should be overwritten.
+     Overwrite Existing VM – Choose this option only if the original VMs should be overwritten.
 Exercise care choosing this option, as the original VM will be deleted.

      Keep Existing VM – This option will power down and rename the original VM.
 This allows the recovered VM to be powered on right away and use the original VM name without creating a conflict.